 How Data Cloud One Works

-• The Data 360 tenant tied to the Home Org performs identity resolution, harmonization, modeling, and unification into trusted Customer 360 profiles.
+• The Data 360 tenant tied to the home org performs identity resolution, harmonization, modeling, and unification into trusted customer profiles.

-• Data Space Sharing: From the Home Org, specific Data Spaces are selectively shared with Companion Orgs.
-This ensures that only the relevant data (and associated metadata) flows to the right orgs.
+• Data Space Sharing: From the home org, specific data spaces are selectively shared with companion orgs.
+This makes sure that only the relevant data (and associated metadata) flows to the right orgs.

-Companion Orgs receive metadata definitions from the Home Org, including data model objects (DMOs), unified profile schema, calculated insights, segments, and more.
-These appear natively inside the Companion Org as if they were local assets, but they are actually linked to the Home Org.
+Companion orgs receive metadata definitions from the home org, including data model objects (DMOs), unified profile schema, calculated insights, segments, and more.
+These appear natively inside the companion org as if they were local assets, but they’re linked to the home org.

-5. Feature access differs between Home and Companion Orgs.
-Companion Orgs can’t ingest or unify data, and rely on the Home Org for ingestion, modeling, and unification.
+• Capabilities in Home Org vs. Companion orgs Feature access differs between home and companion orgs.
+Companion orgs can’t ingest or unify data, and rely on the home org for ingestion, modeling, and unification.
 Companion orgs can access Data 360 data to power Data 360-powered platform features, and they can create local insights, segments, and flows on top of the shared, trusted data.
 In the future vision, they can also access activation features.

 Capability Home Org Companion Org

-Harmonize & Unify Build and run data transforms and identity resolution
+Harmonize and Unify Build and run data transforms and identity resolution

 Govern Secure data with data space and permissions

-Segment & Predict Build segments, insights and Einstein Studio models
+Segment and Predict Build segments, insights, and create Einstein Studio models

-From the perspective of users and builders, once the metadata is shared, there are some functional differences between Home and Companion Orgs in terms of using Salesforce platform features.
-List of supported features can be found in Data 360 Features on Companion Orgs.
+• Platform Feature Parity From the perspective of users and builders, once the metadata is shared, there are some functional differences between home and companion orgs in terms of using Salesforce platform features.
+List of supported features can be found in Data 360 Features on Companion orgs.

-All Companion Org activity (queries, segment runs, Data 360-triggered flows, AI usage, Einstein Trust Layer logging, etc.) consumes Data 360 credits from the Home Org.
-Consumption flows one way: credits are centralized, billed, and tracked against the Home Org's credit allocation.
+• Consumption Model All companion org activity (queries, segment runs, Data 360-triggered flows, AI usage, Einstein Trust Layer logging, and so on) consumes Data 360 credits from the home org.
+Consumption flows one way: credits are centralized, billed, and tracked against the home org's credit allocation.
 However, you can drill down to see how many credits each individual org used in Digital Wallet.

-Data Cloud One is designed as a horizontal construct of the Salesforce platform — much like Sandboxes.
-The goal is that every new feature Salesforce releases will work in both Home and Companion Orgs without additional setup.
-This ensures Data Cloud One is not just a data architecture choice but a foundational element of the Salesforce platform going forward.
+• Design Principle: Horizontal Construct The horizontal construct in Data 360 is a foundational design principle, primarily implemented through Data Cloud One, that allows a single Data Cloud instance to span across multiple, distinct Salesforce CRM orgs.
+The goal is that every new released feature works in both home and companion orgs without additional setup.
+This functionality ensures Data Cloud One isn’t just a data architecture choice, but a foundational element of the Salesforce platform going forward.

 Enterprises with multiple orgs must choose how and where to locate Data 360 within their ecosystem.
-Do they want to provision independent Data 360s in each org, or use Data Cloud One to unify orgs under a single Home Org?
+Do they want to provision independent Data 360 orgs in each org, or use Data Cloud One to unify orgs under a single home org?

 Each Salesforce org provisions its own Data 360 instance.